Inception-framework/debugger/README.md

     make O=build savedefconfig
     make O=build

-The compressed archive of the root filesystem is at:
+The compressed archive of the root filesystem is:

-    $BUILDROOT/build/images/rootfs.cpio.gz
+    ROOTFS=$BUILDROOT/build/images/rootfs.cpio.gz

 ## Generate and build the hardware dependant software